rlannon/SINx86/README.md

 ## Goal of the Project

-I cannot stress enough that this is a *learning exercise,* not an attempt at creating the next Python or Rust.
-This project is a hands-on way of learning compiler development.
-The purpose is not to create a particularly good compiler, but rather to serve as an exercise in compiler design and implementation.
-I intend on producing a *functioning* compiler, one that can be improved and expanded upon in the future.
-The goal is to generate code that *works,* and while I hope to improve the efficiency and overall funcionality of the compiler in the future, it is somewhat bodged together right now.
+I cannot stress enough that this is a _learning exercise_ in compiler development, not an attempt to make the next Python or Rust.
+The purpose is not to create a particularly _good_ compiler, but a _functioning_ compiler, one that can be improved and expanded upon in the future.
+While I hope to improve the efficiency and overall funcionality of the compiler in the future, it is somewhat bodged together right now.

-The fact that it's a learning exercise should explain why I decided to write a parser by hand, instead of using yacc/lex/bison/some other tool; doing so would not have allowed me to learn how parsers (can) work as deeply as I did by writing this one.
-It should also explain why I'm compiling directly from an abstract syntax tree into assembly, rather than using an intermediate representation like llvm, GNU RTL, or even C.
+The fact that it's a learning exercise should explain why I decided to write a parser by hand instead of using yacc/lex/bison/some other tool; doing so would not have allowed me to learn how parsers (can) work as deeply as I did by writing this one.
+It should also explain why I'm compiling directly from an abstract syntax tree into assembly rather than using an intermediate representation like llvm, GNU RTL, or even C.

-It also sort of explains why I am serializing the generated code into assembly, only to immediately assemble that code.
+It also sort of explains why I am serializing the generated code into assembly only to immediately assemble that code.
 This is a pretty inefficient method, but again, the goal is to generate something functional and hopefully incrementally improve its efficiency down the line once I have a full proof of concept.
+This also helps me in debugging the code generator for a variety of reasons.

 ## Getting Started

 ### Installation / Build

 Note that this project requires at least C++ 14.
-Else, certain STL features will fail -- specifically, `std::unordered_map` cannot be used with enumeraed types because no hash function is given if C++ 11 or earlier is used.
-This was fixed in C++ 14, but if you absolutely have to compile with C++ 11, you will need to provide these hash functions.
+Else, certain STL features will fail -- specifically, `std::unordered_map` cannot be used with enumerated types because no hash function is given by the C++11 STL.
+If you absolutely have to compile with C++11, you will need to provide these hash functions.

 ### The SRE